 Thank you for your interest in applying to the Curtis Institute of Music.
-This application, all required supporting documents, and $150 application fee must be submitted online by the December 16, 2013, deadline to avoid a late fee.
+This application, all required supporting documents, and $150 application fee must be submitted online by the December 16, 2013, deadline to avoid an additional $75 late fee.
 An additional nonrefundable audition fee of $150 (payable in U.S. dollars) is to be paid at the time the applicant is notified of an audition date.
 This fee must be received by Curtis before the applicant is permitted to audition.

 Please note that Curtis will not hold 2014 auditions in the following departments; current applications are not accepted for these instruments: